IMPORTANT INFORMATION – OWNERSHIP AND PAYMENTS

 Disposal of property

 You will lose your entitlement to the full concession if you sell, transfer, lease, extend a lease, rent, surrender a lease to another person or otherwise grant possession of the Property to another person within 12 months of occupying the house.
-Repayment of all or part of the concession may be required and penalties and interest can apply.Request Free Consultation
+Repayment of all or part of the concession may be required and penalties and interest can apply.Request Evaluation

 If any of these things apply, you must notify the Office of State Revenue within 28 days of the event happening for liability reassessment.
 If you do not, significant additional penalty duty may be payable and interest will be charged from when you are liable to notify.
 If applicable, this is your responsibility and is outside the scope of our retainer.